Why Should You Protect Sensitive Data Like PII, Credit Card with Tokenization?

 Here is the simplest cloud server farm of a small company.
 Think of how this grows exponentially - so much so that no single person knows the architecture of your entire company over time, much less the sensitive data flowing through this network of servers.

-The idea of Tokenization is compelling because storage and compute services never deal with sensitive data.
+The idea of data Tokenization is compelling because storage and compute services never deal with sensitive data.
 Sensitive data is tokenized, and the basic plain-text version is isolated to a Tokenization service.
 Only that system can perform actions on sensitive data.

 Let's talk about the four broad use cases we discussed earlier and how they will be achieved in this new world with Tokenization.